 Sponsors must file an application with the Lieutenant Governor’s Office before 5:00 pm (Mountain Time) within five calendar days after the end of the legislative session at which the law passed.
 The application may be filed at the Lieutenant Governor’s Office, by mail, or email.
-The application form may be obtained at this link, and it must include:
+The application form can be found here, and it must include:

 - The name, residence address, and notarized signatures of at least five sponsors.
 Having more than five sponsors is acceptable, but it is not required.

-- A certification indicating that each of the sponsors is a voter and has voted in a regular general election (i.e., even-year elections) in Utah within the last three years.
+- A certification indicating that each of the sponsors is a registered voter.
 If the sponsors are unsure whether they meet this requirement, they may contact their county clerk to obtain confirmation.

-A copy of the law that is the subject of the referendum.
-Copies of legislation can be obtained on Utah Legislature’s website, le.utah.gov.
+- A copy of the law that is the subject of the referendum.
+Copies of legislation can be obtained on the Utah Legislature’s website, le.utah.gov.